tstromberg/sigstore-the-local-way/README.md

 export GITHUB_CLIENT_SECRET=<your client secret>
 ```

-Create a Dex configuration which answer local OAuth requests, delegating the authentication to GitHub:
+Create a Dex configuration that answers local OAuth requests, delegating the authentication to GitHub:

 ```shell
 printf "\